critesjosh/ZKP-Languages/README.md

    python src/data_collector.py
    ```

-3. Run all cells in `data_analyzer.ipynb` to process and visualise the data:
+3. Run all cells in `data_analyzer.ipynb` to process and visualize the data:
    ```bash
    jupyter notebook src/data_analyzer.ipynb
    ```